Car Nicobar: 2004 tsunami devastation

+Aviation

+Car Nicobar hosts a strategically important Indian Air Force base, which evolved from a wartime strip built by the British in the 1940s.
+The IAF later expanded it into a permanent staging base for operations across the eastern seaboard and island territories.

 Geography

 Car Nicobar falls in between Little Andaman and Nancowry.
 The area south to the Ten-degree channel comes under Car Nicobar headquarters.
 Car Nicobar is remarkably flat except for some cliffs in the north and small hilly areas in the interior.
 It is bordered by a silvery beach and areas of flat ground consisting of coraline diluvium.
 It is a flat fertile island covered with clusters of coconut palms and enchanting beaches with a roaring sea all around.

 Compared to the Middle Andaman and South Andaman, Car Nicobar is a small island, having only 126.9 km2.

 The soil analysis revealed a high content of sand & clay hindering the growth of agricultural crops.
 The area of Car Nicobar is suitable for the plantation crops, and coconut and areca nut are the major products, which are grown in the area.